prawn-cake/pgclient/README.md

 Safe transactions
 -----------------

-All requests inside `with` context will be executed and automatically committed within one transaction
+All requests inside `with` context will be executed and automatically committed within one transaction (or rollbacked in case if database errors)

     with self.pg_client.cursor as transaction:
         transaction.execute('INSERT INTO users VALUES name="Mark"')